Our ESIT PhD students presenting themselves and their projects

 Inside this project we will design and implement algorithms to find out rare variants enriched in extreme tinnitus phenotype.
 The goal will be to analyse those variants in Meniesre's Disease patients with or without tinnitus to identify driver genes in tinnitus generation.
 We will use these genes to generate molecular networks for tinnitus.

-Supervisor: José Antonio Lopez-Escamez, Teresa Requena
+Supervisors: José Antonio Lopez-Escamez, Teresa Requena

 Project 6 hosted by Ulm University: "The Development of a generic framework for mobile data sensing and mobile patient intervention"